ibm-cloud-docs/watsonxdata/ingest_spark_local.md

 - Review the [prerequisites](/docs/watsonxdata?topic=watsonxdata-ingest_spark_ui#ingest_spark_ui3) for using the Spark ingestion UI.
 - A transient storage bucket must be configured in your {{site.data.keyword.lakehouse_short}} instance for temporary file storage.
-- The maximum cumulative file size for local uploads is 2 GB.
+- The maximum cumulative file size for local uploads is 2 GB and individual file sizes must not exceed 200 MB limit.
 For larger files, use the [remote storage ingestion flow](/docs/watsonxdata?topic=watsonxdata-ingest_spark_storage).
+- Lite ingestion of files smaller than 2 MB does not require a Spark engine.
+For files 2 MB or larger, you must provision a Spark engine before ingestion.
 - Only one file type is supported per ingestion job.

 ## Supported file formats